open5e/open5e/source/classes/warlock.rst

 ~~~~~~~~~~~~~~

 At 11th level, your patron bestows upon you a magical secret called an
 arcanum.
-Choose one 6th- level spell from the warlock spell list as this
+Choose one 6th-level spell from the :ref:`srd:warlock-spells` list as this
 arcanum.

 You can cast your arcanum spell once without expending a spell slot.
 You
 must finish a long rest before you can do so again.

 At higher levels, you gain more warlock spells of your choice that can
-be cast in this way: one 7th- level spell at 13th level, one 8th-level
+be cast in this way: one 7th-level spell at 13th level, one 8th-level
 spell at 15th level, and one 9th-level spell at 17th level.
 You regain
 all uses of your Mystic Arcanum when you finish a long rest.